-The Authority has reserved the right to issue additional obligations payable from any or all of the revenues of the Authority on a parity with, or subordinate in lien to, the lien on the Trust Estate pledged under the Original Indenture, and any indenture or resolution securing such additional obligations may provide for their payment from any revenues of the System not required to be paid into the Bond Fund under the Original Indenture or not otherwise obligated under other obligations of the Authority, or, if payable from the amounts required to be deposited into the Revenue Fund, must meet the requirements for parity obligations set forth in the Original Indenture.
+The Authority has reserved the right to issue additional obligations payable from any or all of the revenues of the Authority on a parity with, or subordinate in lien to, the lien on the Trust Estate pledged under the Original Indenture, and any indenture or resolution securing such additional obligations may provide for their payment from any revenues of the System not required to be paid into the Bond Fund under the Original Indenture or not otherwise obligated under other obligations of the Authority, or, if payable from the amounts required to be deposited into the Revenue Fund, must meet the requirements for parity obligations set forth in the Original Indenture or are subordinate and junior in all respects to any Bonds issued under the Original Indenture.
 Furthermore, the Authority may purchase equipment trust certificates therefor as provided in Section 11 of the Act and such obligations will be payable as provided in Section 11 but must meet the requirements of the Original Indenture or must be junior and subordinate in all respects to the rights of the Owners of the Bonds with respect to payments made under the Contract and the TAVT.